 - Foster their commitment to their work and the organization.

-CCL’s 3-step model for delivering feedback, the Situation-Behavior-Impact Model (SBI), is proven to reduce the anxiety of delivering feedback and also reduce the defensiveness of receiving feedback.
-It’s a process that may feel awkward or too formal at first, but once managers get some practice, they find it is incredibly helpful.
-(For more details on delivering SBI, see 3 Feedback Steps that Won’t Crush Your Team.)
+Our 3-step model for delivering feedback, the Situation-Behavior-Impact Model (SBI), is proven to reduce the anxiety of delivering feedback and also reduce the defensiveness of the recipient.
+It’s a process that may feel awkward or too formal at first, but once managers get some practice, they find it’s incredibly helpful.

 How to Have a Talent Conversation